Public transport in Helsinki - a brief history

 Yutong E15 electric bus.

-The last full-sized diesel buses were taken into traffic.
+2020 The last full-sized diesel buses were taken into traffic.
 From now on all new full-size buses were electric.
-They were mostly manufactured by Yutong, BYD and Volvo.
+They were mostly manufactured by Yutong, BYD or Volvo.
 There were some VDL buses, too.

 Bus drivers did not sell tickets anymore, alltough most suburban bus stops were not equipped with ticket machines.
 The tickets had to be purchased in advance from R-kiosks, or one had to have a smart phone with HSL app.